DSpace/RestContract/epersongroups.md

 * 201 Created - if the operation succeed
 * 401 Unauthorized - if you are not authenticated
 * 403 Forbidden - if you are not logged in with sufficient permissions
-* 422 Unprocessable Entity - if the dc.title was omitted or already exists, if permanent was set to true
+* 422 Unprocessable Entity - if the name was omitted or already exists, if permanent was set to true

 ## Sub Groups in a single parent EPerson Group